jekyc/wig/README.md

 ```
 $ python3 wig.py -h
-usage: wig.py [-h] [-n N] [-a] [-c] [-e] host
+usage: wig.py [-h] [-n STOP_AFTER] [-a] [-m] [-e] host

 WebApp Information Gatherer

 positional arguments:
   host           The host name of the target

 optional arguments:
   -h, --help     show this help message and exit
-  -n N        Stop after this amount of CMSs have been detected.
+  -n STOP_AFTER  Stop after this amount of CMSs have been detected.
 Default: 1
   -a             Do not stop after the first CMS is detected
-  -c          Enable the crawler - include encountered static ressources
-              (js,css,etc)
+  -m             Try harder to find a match without making more requests
-  -e          Use the built-in list of common files and directories (much like
+  -e             Use the built-in list of common files and directories (much
-              dirbuster).
+                 like dirbuster).
 NOT IMPLEMENTED YET
 ```